sandersn/manual/Class-fields.md

 - SimpleUser is broken when switching to Define semantics.
 - So we'll issue an error.
 - Migrating is simple but not immediately obvious.
-- Switch to an assignment in the constructor.

 ```ts
 class SimpleUser extends CleverBase {